 To migrate artifacts from a previous installation:

 - a.
-In the SCA Migration page, select Yes, and then click Next. - b.
-Specify the location of the existing Fortify Static Code Analyzer installation on your system, and then click Next. - 9.
-If you are installing the Fortify extension for Visual Studio, you are prompted to specify whether to install the extensions for the current install user or for all users.
+In the Static Code Analyzer Migration page, select Yes, and then click Next. - b.
+Specify the location of the existing Fortify Static Code Analyzer installation on your system, and then click Next.